shalini13ts/Incremental-and-Privacy-Preserving-Verification-for-Software-Supply-Chains/README.md

-# Privacy Preserving Attestation Verifier for Software Suppy Chain
+# Incremental and Privacy Preserving for Software Supply Chain
 ## 🗂️ Table of Contents

 - 🎯 [Objective of the Project](#--objective-of-the-project)